 Remember, listen to your body.
 If you need to walk, walk it.
 You have four hours to complete the course whether you walk, run or crawl.
 Your goal is to cross the finish line!

-For the next week and a half, remember to get plenty of sleep, and most of all: happy thoughts!!!
+For the next 48 hours, remember to get plenty of sleep, and most of all: happy thoughts!!!